encode/httpcore/docs/proxies.md

     mode=httpcore.ProxyMode.HTTP_TUNNEL,  # Forces HTTP requests also use Tunneling )
 ```
+Also you should make sure your proxy server supports http tunneling or https forwarding.

-`ProxyMode` is a flag parameter, also you can reverse current default behavior:
+`ProxyMode` is a flag parameter, you can reverse current default behavior:
 ```py
 import httpcore
 import base64